OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 See the [Map Configuration](#map-configuration) section below.

-The user configuration file `./tstool/system/TSTool.cfg` under the user’s home folder provides additional configuration, for example to disable datastores based on the user’s preferences:
+The user configuration file `./tstool/system/TSTool.cfg` under the user’s home folder provides additional configuration, for example to disable datastores based on the user’s preferences.
+Before 13.03.00 the `[TSTool]` was not used.
+For versions 13.03.00 and later, the `[TSTool]` line can be used to be consistent with main configuration file, or can be omitted.

 ```
 # TSTool configuration file containing user settings, shared between TSTool versions